Courses

 Intensive training in basic writing and reporting skills, news values, ethical practices, and research.
 Includes frequent writing assignments.

-• JOUR 203 Introduction to Visual Journalism
+• JOUR 203 Journalism Across Media

 Units: 1